 - Put on your shirt and trousers leaving the trousers undone.

-- Attach the waist covering’s tab first (as it’s the outermost layer of the waistband ‘sandwich’).
-The tab is found on the reverse side of the covering, near the top of a cummerbund and near the bottom of a waistcoat.
+- Attach the waist covering tab to the trouser first.
+(The tab is found on the reverse side of the covering, near the top of a cummerbund and near the bottom of a waistcoat.)

 - Fasten the trousers.